herecast/subtext-app/README.md

 ## Running / Development

+* You can use Vagrant in local development.
+The configuration is in Vagrantfile.
+* To get started you will need to install vagrant and a provider (e.g. virtualbox), then cd to this directory and run `vagrant up`.
+That's it.
+See Vagrant Getting Started guide for more info.
+This directory will be mapped to /vagrant on the VM as a synced folder.

 * `ember server --proxy your-admin-url` where your-admin-url points to the application hosting the API you're using.
 I.e. `http://nick-admin.subtextdev.org/`
 * Visit your app at [http://localhost:4200](http://localhost:4200).